Audio Chants

 Sigālamātā Bhikkhunī is most excellent amongst those of true faith.

-May these excellent bhikkhunis and the power of their superior qualities protect and guard us, dispel all fear, sorrow, and illness.
+protect and guard us, dispel all fear, sorrow, and illness.

-Those stream-winners and all others in training, endowed with faith, wisdom, and virtue, with impurities partially burnt away, May the power of their excellent qualities always be a blessing to us.
+May the power of their awakenings always be a blessing to us.

 Leave a Reply